armaan277/BharatNXT_Task/README.md

 ### Persistence
 Favorite articles are persisted using shared_preferences.
 When the user marks an article as favorite, its ID is stored locally, and the state is retained even after app restarts.

-###Known Issues / Limitations
-API errors are handled minimally (can be improved with proper error dialogs).
-UI responsiveness may vary slightly on tablets.